TrimBoard Class Action Against Louisiana-Pacific Corporation

 A lawsuit has been filed in the United States District Court for the Eastern District of North Carolina alleging that TrimBoard was defective and that the limitations of liability in LP's warranty are not enforceable.
 Plaintiffs further claim that LP's conduct has caused or will cause damage to their homes that will require Plaintiffs and members of the Class to replace the TrimBoard.
 LP has denied Plaintiffs' claims and is asserting several affirmative defenses.

 The Court has not yet ruled on the merits of Plaintiffs' claims or LP's defenses.
 On July 15, 2011, however, the Court decided that a class action was the best way to resolve the claims of Plaintiff homeowners, and all other North Carolina owners similarly situated.
 Discovery and other pretrial proceedings are ongoing, and a trial date has not been set yet.

 The Class certified by the Court consists of all persons in the State of North Carolina who own a home, office or other building in which ABTco's or LP's TrimBoard has been installed since October 22, 1998.

-We Also Meet With Clients After 5 P.M.
-And On Weekends, As Well
+We Will Meet With Clients After 5 P.M. & On Weekends